jyutzler/Bridge-Systems/system.md

 #### Signing off at Game
 Any bid of game is a sign-off, though partner can proceed with a maximum (see Slam Bidding).

+### Reverses
+### Reverses
+After a 1/1 bid, a reverse shows 15+ HCP, an unbalanced hand, and at least five cards in the first suit.
+It is forcing for one round.
+Responder has two weak responses:
+   * A rebid at the two-level shows 5+ cards in the suit
+   * 2NT denies 5+ cards

+Both of these responses are forcing for one round.
+Without good support, opener will usually retreat to the first suit.
+The exception is when there is another unbid four-card suit (e.g., 5-0-4-4 distribution).

+All other bids by responder are natural and forcing to game.
 ## Two Over One
 By an unpassed hand, a two-over-one response shows 13+ points and 4+ cards or exactly 3 of opener's major.